DOMESSE/CI_PP1_KimOchSusan/README.md

 1. I want to see a clear homepage that doesn't overwhelm me.
 2. I want to feel warm and positive emotions when looking at the webpage.
 3. I want to easily understand what the page and the people behind it are about.
-4. I want to navigate easily and quickly through the page.
+4. I want to navigate easily and quickly through the pages.
 5. I wanna peek at the inside of their clinic.
 6. I want to access contact information.
 7. I want to dive a little bit deeper on what each therapy type entails.
+8. I want to know where the business is located
+9. I want to provide my information so the business owners can contact me

 ## Design